Maxltrm/three-tier-aws-cf-template/README.md

 1. login
 2. Create an Amazon Web Service type credential
-3. Create an Inventory using as source the previous created credential an insert in the source variables box the following directives to prevent the ec2.py dynamic inventory script to skip the instance in private VPC Subnet:
+3. Create an Inventory using as source the previous created credential and insert in the source variables box the following directives to prevent the ec2.py dynamic inventory script to skip the instance in private VPC Subnet:

 ```
 ---